-- activity delivery costs for Subrecipients to implement their program, including staff time and environmental reviews for funded projects; - architectural and engineering design; - permitting fees; - 4. developer fees; - 5. general contractor fee (if developer is also acting as general contractor); - 6. mobilization, site prep, and clean up; - 7. demolition costs for acquisition/demolitions if declared blighted and existing unit determined unfeasible for rehab; - 8. construction, reconstruction or rehabilitation costs; - 9. land and building acquisition costs (case-by-case basis); - 10. reasonable and customary sales fee/commission and marketing costs; - 11. homebuyer education; and sales minus homebuyer financial assistance (developer credit to homebuyer) minus developer costs of the sale minus developercontributed real estate fair market value) if developer used previously owned land).
+- 1. activity delivery costs for Subrecipient to implement the Program, including staff time and environmental reviews for funded projects;

+- 2. architectural and engineering design;

+- 3. permitting fees;

+- 4. developer fees;

+- 5. general contractor fee;

+- 6. mobilization, site prep, and clean up;

+- 7. demolition costs for acquisition/demolitions if declared blighted and existing unit determined unfeasible for rehabilitation;

+- 8. construction, reconstruction or rehabilitation costs;

+- 9. land and building acquisition costs (case-by-case basis);

+- 10. reasonable and customary sales fee/commission and marketing costs; and

+- 11. homebuyer education.

-Developer fees shall not exceed 15% of total development cost.
+Developer fees shall not exceed 15% of total hard costs.
 General contractor fee shall not exceed 20% of overhead and profit.
+If applicant is acting as both Developer and General Contractor, the combined fee to be collected from funds would be limited to 20%.